joshuagrisham/galaxy-book2-pro-linux/fingerprint/libfprint.md

 sudo apt install valgrind
 ```

-Other dependencies might be needed depending on what else you want to do (for example if you want to capture test data you might also need Wireshark).
+Other dependencies might be needed depending on what else you want to do (for example if you want to capture test data, you might also need Wireshark).

 ## Fetch and build `libfprint`

 ```sh
 # upstream
 git clone https://gitlab.freedesktop.org/libfprint/libfprint.git

 # or my fork, which includes egismoc for this device
 git clone https://gitlab.freedesktop.org/joshuagrisham/libfprint.git